fencsik/CrossOver/crossover04/00README.txt

  - FitMaxCapPaper.r: Same as above, but for the limited-capacity model.
  - TestFits.r: Runs various goodness-of-fit tests comparing the limited-capacity models to the unlimited capacity models.
+ - FitPMaxSSE.r: Fits an unlimited-capacity max-rule search model to the proportions using SSE minimization.
  - PlotFits.r: Plots the observed and predicted hit rates and false-alarm rates from all the fitting procedures.
  - PlotFitsSub.r: Same as above, but generates a separate plot for each